brunolalb/FreeRTOS_ArduinoMEGA-Demo_AVR323/README.md

 ---

-Tasks:

-* The Queue Send Task: Writes a constant value in a queue every 200 ms.
-* The Queue Receive Task: Reads the content of the queue and checks if it's right.
-If it is, toggles a LED.
+Description:

+ * Started with the Demo Blinky and added all the functions present in the AVR323 official Demo

 ---

 Versions:

- * Initial version (2016-08-09): Bruno Landau Albrecht (brunolalb@gmail.com)
+ * Initial version (2016-08-11): Bruno Landau Albrecht (brunolalb@gmail.com)